mendersoftware/mender/Documentation/update-modules-v3-file-api.md

   reboot. **This is usually the best choice** for all modules that just require a normal reboot, but modules that reboot a peripheral device may need to use `Yes` instead, and implement their own method.
+* `AutomaticSkipStatusReport` - Almost identical semantics to `Automatic` - the only difference being that **the mender client will not try to send a status report to the server saying that the device is rebooting before carrying out the reboot.** This response should be used specifically for update modules which are expected to break upstream connectivity such that the client is expected to be unable to report status to the server until after rebooting.
 * `Yes` - Mender will run the update module with the `ArtifactReboot` argument.
 Use this when you want to reboot a peripheral device that's connected to the host.
 Don't use this if you want to reboot the host that